Authentication Methods

 andlarkLoginType

 are fixed.
-If this feature is not required, you can leave it blank.Configure app functionality for web pages, filling in the desktop homepage and mobile homepage.
+If this feature is not required, you can leave it blank.Configure application features, web pages, and fill in the desktop and mobile homepage URLs.
 The specific addresses can be modified as needed, while the parameters

 activeAuth